With ‘worst weeks’ still ahead for Britain, Boris Johnson weighs tougher measures

 The new, highly transmissible variant of the coronavirus, which has been reported in more than 30 countries, was “everybody’s problem,” he said, and “the next few weeks are going to be the worst weeks of this pandemic in terms of numbers into the NHS.”

-His warning came as Johnson threatened that the current nationwide lockdown measures could be tightened if people failed to adhere to restrictions which ask people to stay at home except for necessary travel.
+His warning came as Johnson threatened that the current nationwide lockdown measures could be tightened if people failed to adhere to restrictions that ask people to stay at home except for necessary travel.

 “We’re going to keep the rules under constant review,” Johnson said Monday during a visit to a vaccination center in Bristol, England.
 “Where we have to tighten them, we will.”